-Adherence: The Code of Conduct and Group Standards are mandatory.
-Any noncompliance may lead to disciplinary action, which could include dismissal.
+Adherence: Being trusted: our code, Group Policies, and Standards are mandatory.
+You should read this Standard and if you do not understand any element of it, you should contact Group Ethics and Compliance.
+Any non-compliance may lead to disciplinary action, which could include dismissal.
 We may terminate our relationship with other individuals and organisations working on our behalf if they breach this Standard.